cw-leia/smartleia-doc/README.md

 ```

 Some Python packages are also required and are compiled in the `requirements.txt` file
-(in addition to the setuptools package).
+(in addition to the wheel and setuptools package).

 On a Debian distro you can simply execute: